webfm/defect-app/definitions.md

 there are 8 validators can be applied to a template

-* validators for tempalte.type INPUT
+* validators for template.type INPUT
     * DECIMAL - decimal number
     * WHOLE_NUMBER - whole number not decimal
-* validators for tempalte.type - INPUT, EDITOR
+* validators for template.type - INPUT, EDITOR
     * REQUIRED
     * UNIQUE
     * MAXIMUM_LENGTH